aosabook/500lines/modeller/chapter.md

 The resulting rotation matrix is retrieved as `trackball.matrix` in the viewer when the scene is rendered.

 ##### Aside: Quaternions
 Rotations are traditionally represented in one of two ways.
-The first is a rotation value around each axis.
-You could store this as a 3-tuple of floating point numbers.
+The first is a rotation value around each axis; you could store this as a 3-tuple of floating point numbers.
-The other common representation for rotations is a quaternion.
-Using quaternions has numerous benefits over per-axis rotation.
-In particular, they are more numerically stable.
-Using quaternions avoids some tricky problems like [Gimbal Lock](http://en.wikipedia.org/wiki/Gimbal_lock).
+The other common representation for rotations is a quaternion, an element composed of a vector with $x$, $y$, and $z$ coordinates, and a $w$ rotation.
+Using quaternions has numerous benefits over per-axis rotation; in particular, they are more numerically stable.
+Using quaternions avoids problems like gimbal lock.
-The unfortunate downside of quaternions is that they are less intuitive to work with and harder to understand.
+The downside of quaternions is that they are less intuitive to work with and harder to understand.
 If you are brave and would like to learn more about quaternions, you can refer to [this explanation](http://3dgep.com/?p=1815).

-The trackball implementation avoids Gimbal Lock by using quaternions internally to store the rotation of the scene.
+The trackball implementation avoids gimbal lock by using quaternions internally to store the rotation of the scene.
 Luckily, we do not need to work with quaternions directly, because the matrix member on the trackball converts the rotation to a matrix.

-##### Moving the Scene
+##### Translating the Scene
-Moving the Scene (i.e. translating it) is much simpler than scene rotation.
+Translating the scene (i.e., sliding it) is much simpler than rotating it.
 Scene translations are provided with the mouse wheel and the left mouse button.
-The left mouse button translates the scene in the x and y coordinates.
-Scrolling the mouse wheel translates the scene in the z coordinate (towards or away from the camera).
+The left mouse button translates the scene in the $x$ and $y$ coordinates.
+Scrolling the mouse wheel translates the scene in the z coordinate
+(towards or away from the camera).
 The `Interaction` class stores the current scene translation and modifies it with the `translate` function.
 The viewer retrieves the `Interaction` camera location during rendering to use in a `glTranslated` call.

+XXX STOPPED HERE

 #### Selecting Scene Objects
 Now that the user can move and rotate the entire scene to get the perspective they want, the next step is to allow the user to modify and manipulate the objects that make up the scene.